andrewluetgers/omnistate/README.md

 Now any time the user.id state changes this operation will be triggered to update the user profile.

-you can express multiple changes using patch
+You can express multiple changes in the changes array.
+In a similar way you can define required (truthy) values in a requires array;
+Path strings in either the changes or requires array can be negated (did not change, is falsy) if they begin with an !.

 ## But is it immutable?